You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 • Establishing a consistent bathroom routine can significantly reduce indoor accidents.

-• Paying attention to your puppy’s signals can help you recognize when they need to go outside.
+• Paying attention to your puppy’s signals can help you recognise when they need to go outside.

 • Medical issues may also contribute to accidents, so consulting a vet is essential.